saiaravind19/gazebo_terrian_generator/README.md

    ```

 2. To access application open up your web browser and navigate to `http://localhost:8080`.
-3. The output map tiles will be in the `output\{timestamp}\` directory by default chnage it as per choice.
+3. Gazebo world generated are stored inside `output/gazebo_terrian/` by default.
+Feel free to change the path defined in `scripts/utils/param.py` as per you choice.

 ### 4. Spawning the gazebo world
 1. Export gazebo resource path based on your gazebo version.
 Use the table below as reference.